How to get a flight upgrade

 While some travellers claim to have charmed their way to a top seat, many check-in staff say there's nothing more irritating than people nagging for more than they've paid for.

-If a flight's completely full, check-in staff will look for people to be "bumped off" onto the next one and offer incentives can make it worthwhile.
+If a flight's completely full, check-in staff will look for people to be "bumped off" onto the next one and offering incentives can make it worthwhile.

 To tempt passengers to give up their seats, airlines offer upgrades for the next flight, or even cash, as compensation for those who volunteer themselves.

-These offers are popular amongst travellers able to kill some time in the airport and go fast so it worth thinking about it in advance and mentioning to check-in staff if you would consider being bumped.
+These offers are popular among travellers able to kill some time in the airport, and go fast, so it's worth thinking about it in advance and mentioning to check-in staff if you would consider being bumped.

 One MoneySaver reported being offered flights to "anywhere in the world" as compensation for inconvenience.